 Significance to patient care

-The major goal of my laboratory is to be able to provide the necessary information so that a doctor treating a patient with liver cancer can select specific treatments targeted at the growth signaling pathways which are most critical for that individual patient's cancer and can tailor the treatment design to most effectively control or eliminate that specific cancer.
+The long-term research goal of Dr. Roberts' laboratory is to be able to provide the necessary information so that a doctor treating a patient with liver or biliary cancer can select specific treatments targeted at the growth signaling pathways that are most critical for the individual patient's cancer.
+The doctor can then tailor the treatment design to most effectively control or eliminate that specific cancer.
 This individualized or personalized medicine will allow effective treatment of cancer with minimal side effects.

 - External co-chair, The Cancer Genome Atlas (TCGA) Cholangiocarcinoma Project, National Cancer Institute (NCI), National Institutes of Health (NIH), 2013-present